 July 14, 2017, “Slavery in the Colonial North: An NEH Teachers’ Institute,” Sleepy Hollow, N.Y.
 James DeWolf Perry will lead a workshop about connecting the history of slavery to its legacy today.

 Recent screenings and events

-Below is a list of screenings and other events in 2016.
+Below is a list of screenings and other events in 2016 and 2017.
 For full listings of events in calendar year 2015 and earlier, please see the links in the upper-right-hand corner of the page.